25 kV AC railway electrification: Distribution

 Electric power for 25 kV AC electrification is usually taken directly from the three-phase transmission system.
 At the transmission substation, a step-down transformer is connected across two of the three phases of the high-voltage supply and lowers the voltage to 25 kV.
 This is then fed, sometimes several kilometres away, to a railway feeder station located beside the tracks.
+Switchgear at feeder stations, and at track sectioning cabins located halfway between feeder stations, provides switching to feed the overhead line from adjacent feeder stations if one feeder station loses grid supply.

 Since only two phases of the high-voltage supply are used, phase imbalance is corrected by connecting each feeder station to a different combination of phases.
-To avoid the train pantograph bridging together two feeder stations which may be out-of-phase with each other, neutral sections are provided between sections fed from different feeder stations.
+To avoid the train pantograph bridging together two feeder stations which may be out-of-phase with each other, neutral sections are provided at feeder stations and track sectioning cabins.
 SVCs are used for load balancing and voltage control.

 In some cases dedicated single-phase AC power lines were built to substations with single phase AC transformers.
 Such lines were built to supply the French TGV.